 70% of our patients at MMC are women.
 We have seen too many young women die (many of them mothers) due to lack of prevention measures.
-So our new Mercy Women’s Health Care Program will address this need is three ways: Cancer Screening, Training healthcare workers, and community education.
+The Mercy Women’s Health Care Program addresses this need is three ways: Cancer Screening, Training healthcare workers, and community education.

 In developed countries, pap smears are available.
 But this method is difficult to provide in resource limited environments such as Cambodia.
 Therefore we are teaching our Cambodian doctors and nurses various methods of cervical cancer screening that are quick and cost effective, therefore available for our poor rural patients.
 One of these methods uses a simple vinegar solution to detect abnormalities early on.